Morgan Ortagus: Private sector

+Military service

+In 2014, Ortagus was commissioned as an intelligence officer in the United States Navy Reserve.
+In April 2025, she was promoted to the rank of lieutenant commander, sworn in by Secretary of Defense Pete Hegseth at the White House.

 United States Department of State

 Ortagus returned to government in 2019 as Spokesperson for the U.S. State Department, succeeding Heather Nauert.
 Washington Post columnist Josh Rogin described Ortagus as a bridge between the establishment and more conservative wings of the Republican foreign policy communities, and wrote that she was friends with Eric Trump and Ivanka Trump.
 She served until the end of the Trump administration, going on maternity leave in November 2020.
 During her tenure, she promoted the Abraham Accords, which brokered peace agreements between Israel and the United Arab Emirates, Bahrain, and Sudan.

 Return to private sector

 Post-government, Ortagus was a Senior Advisor for the Scowcroft Center for Strategy and Security at the Atlantic Council, but left by March 2022.
 She also is a founding investor of Rubicon Founders, a health-care investment firm based in Nashville, Tennessee, in February 2021.

 2022 congressional campaign

 On February 7, 2022, Ortagus announced her candidacy for the Republican nomination for Tennessee's 5th congressional district.
 Two weeks prior, former President Donald Trump endorsed Ortagus for a potential congressional run, saying that "I am told the very strong and impressive Morgan Ortagus is exploring a run in Tennessee's 5th Congressional District."
 Politico forecasted a competitive Republican primary, with some frequent Trump allies backing other candidates.

-Following Trump's endorsement, the Tennessee General Assembly passed a bill on March 29 to require Congressional candidates live in the district they represented, and to have lived in the state for the three years prior.
+Following Trump's endorsement, the Tennessee General Assembly passed a bill on March 29 to require congressional candidates live in the district they represented, and to have lived in the state for the three years prior.
 If signed by the governor, the law's provisions would have taken immediate effect, disqualifying Ortagus.
-The Tennessean reported that the bill targeted Ortagus's candidacy.
-Instead, Governor Bill Lee allowed the bill to become law unsigned, but only after the congressional filing deadline had passed; as the law's requirements were not retroactive, it did not apply to Ortagus's campaign.
+The Tennessean reported that the bill targeted Ortagus' candidacy.
+Instead, Governor Bill Lee allowed the bill to become law unsigned, but only after the congressional filing deadline had passed; as the law's requirements were not retroactive, it did not apply to Ortagus' campaign.

 On April 19, the Tennessee Republican Party's executive committee removed Ortagus and two other candidates from the primary ballot for the 5th district.
 The party stated that official challenges had been filed against the three, obligating their removal from the ballot per party bylaws.
 On June 10, the Tennessee Supreme Court ruled that the Republican Party had not violated open meetings laws, thus keeping the three off the ballot.
 Maury County Mayor Andy Ogles won the Republican primary on August 4.